lucapette/website/content/writing/my-programming-principles.md

 those three lines, you align that test with your internal conventions.
 The codebase is living organism: it's a garden and you take care of it every day.
-You prevent bad habits from forming, you heal that spot that is a bit sick, you give more water to the plants that are more exposed to the sun.
+You prevent bad habits from forming, you heal that spot that is a bit sick, you give more water to the plants that need it the most.
 My first encounter with this analogy is a [commit](https://github.com/rails/rails/commit/fb6b80562041e8d2378cad1b51f8c234fe76fd5e) made by [@fxn](https://twitter.com/fxn).
 It stuck with me ever since.

-I like the analogy a lot and the way I apply is connected to small changes.
 I used to do gardening _while_ writing new features.
 I grew out of it because smaller changes are always better.
-You could say that's a more important principle.
-So now I have a small workflow that helps my gardening activities.
+You could say that small changes is more important principle.
+Now I have a small workflow that structures my gardening activities.
 I take notes of the gardening I want to do while whenever I can.
 Sometimes, I share it with my team (it really depends on the team and the context they're in) to help other people form the habit of code gardening.
 I then use this todo list as a personal reward system.
 I get done what I need to and then I treat myself by improving that test that produces those annoying warnings.
-I have seen this dynamic at play with other programmers as well once the habit forms for them.
+I have seen this dynamic at play with other programmers as well once the habit is formed.
 The reward system is simple and effective, it allows people to make small improvements _all the time_ and just feel good about it.

 Being a gardner is easier if you're _already_ making very small changes _and_ you're _already_ testing in production.
 The joy of improving your codebase is